KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-3.md

 }
 ```

-Now we will go to the creation of our entity representing our grid, so we will add in private member of our game_scene class the `grid_entity_` field which is of type `entt::entity` which will have the initial value `entt::null`.
+To create the entity representing the grid, add in a private member of the `game_scene` class, the `grid_entity_` field, which is of type `entt::entity` and which has the initial value `entt::null`.

 ```
 class game_scene final : public scenes::base_scene